 - Intervention groups to further accelerate core learning to target pupils towards greater depth.

-- Specialist teaching groups involving Pupil Premium Pupils to narrow the gap between them and non Pupil Premium Pupils.
+- Specialist teaching groups involving Pupil Premium pupils to narrow the gap between them and non Pupil Premium pupils.

 However, funding is determined by the needs of the individual child, so we also use the Pupil Premium to fund non-academic support for an individual child, for example by funding an important school trip, or providing an opportunity to join an out of school sports club.
-We also employ a pupil premium support worker to provide weekly pastoral and mentoring support to the children.
+We also use the funding to contribute towards the cost of our Pastoral Leader who works every morning in school providing support to our children.

-Pupil Premium Performance Data 17/18
+Pupil Premium Performance Data July 2019:

 Every Pupil Premium Pupil at Preston Hedge’s has passed the Phonics Screening since its introduction.

-There were no Pupil Premium Pupils in Years 2 & 3 in 2017/18
+There were no Pupil Premium Pupils in Years 3 in July 2019